slacy/openmusictheory.github.io/firstSpecies.md

 {{ page.title }}
 ================

 Counterpoint is the mediation of two or more musical *lines* into a meaningful and pleasing *whole*.
-This depends on many factors—including the quality of each individual line, the harmonic intervals between them at any given moment, the independence of the lines, etc.

-Counterpoint is *not* the construction of harmonic music, but the combination of lines into a pleasing whole.
-While the intervals between two notes sounding at any given time is critical, *the lines cannot suffer*.
-On the other hand, we cannot simply compose two melodies of the same length in the same key and call it counterpoint.
-A composer must always keep in mind both the *integrity of each line* and the intervallic relationships between them.
+In first-species counterpoint, we not only write a smooth melody that has its own integrity of shape, variety, and goal-directed motion, but we also write a second melody that contains these traits.
+Further, and most importantly, we combine these melodies to create a whole texture that is smooth, exhibits variety and goal-oriented motion, and in which these melodies both maintain their independence and fuse together into consonant *simultaneities* (the general term for two or more notes sounding at the same time).

-To begin our study of this important factor of musical theory and composition, we will explore *first-species counterpoint*.
-In first species counterpoint, a single new line—called the *counterpoint*—is written above a given cantus firmus.
-That new line contains one note for every note in the cantus.
-In other words, both the cantus firmus and the counterpoint will be all whole notes.
+In first species counterpoint, we begin with a *cantus firmus* (new or existing) and compose a single new line—called the *counterpoint*—above or below the cantus firmus.
+That new line contains one note for every note in the cantus: both the cantus firmus and the counterpoint will be all whole notes.
+Thus, first species is sometimes called one-against-one or 1:1 counterpoint.

 ## The counterpoint line ##